New York State Route 27: History

-Designation and early realignments
+Designation and since realignments

 NY 27's designation was assigned in the mid-1920s to a road extending from the New York City line to Amagansett.
 It began at the point where Merrick Road exited Queens and entered Nassau County.
 It mostly followed Merrick Road and Montauk Highway east to Amagansett.
 From East Patchogue to Brookhaven, NY 27 followed South Country Road, passing through the downtown section of the village of Bellport.

+In 1925, congress passed a law that repaqured signage or be updated.

-The NY 27 designation was extended eastward along Montauk Highway to Montauk Point by 1930.
+The NY 27 designation was extended eastward along Montauk Highway to Montauk Point in 1929.

 On February 24, 1930, South Country Road was added to the Suffolk County highway system as CR 36.
 NY 27 was subsequently realigned to follow Montauk Highway between East Patchogue and Brookhaven.